cunarist/rinf/example/native/README.md

 # Rust Crates

 This folder contains Rust crates.
-These crates are integrated and compiled into the Flutter app.
-Powered by [Rust-In-Flutter](https://github.com/cunarist/rust-in-flutter).
+Entry point of the Rust logic is the `hub` library crate.
+These crates are integrated and compiled into the Flutter app by [Rust-In-Flutter](https://github.com/cunarist/rust-in-flutter) package.

-Do NOT modify:

-- The `hub` crate name
-- The `native` folder name
+- Do NOT change the name of the `hub` crate or the `native` folder.
+Compilation presets expect the entry library crate to be located at `./native/hub`.
-- The `bridge` module folder inside the `hub` crate
+- Do NOT modify the `bridge` module inside `./native/hub/src`.
+- You CAN name crates other than `hub` as you want.